"Making a home is a form of creativity open to everyone"~ Terence Conran

 Earlier this year I was diagnosed with a life threatening illness.
 Treatment required that I travel every few weeks to Brisbane over five hours away and then a few days later travel home again.
 There were also side effects to the treatment.
 During these hours I paid a lot of attention to my thinking and my emotions.
 I felt it was important to both my mental and physical health to stay positive and hopeful.
 There were times it became hard and the words "what if…." floated into my mind.
-So I tried to spend some time each day in some of the following activities; meditation, prayer, listening to music, doing gentle yoga stretches, tai chi, walking on the treadmill, reading, repeating affirmations, and watching metaphysical DVD's, - these activities were a tremendous help to my achieving peace of mind, happiness and joy.
+So I tried to spend some time each day in some of the following activities; meditation, prayer, listening to music, doing gentle stretches, walking on the treadmill, reading, and repeating positive statements, - these activities were a tremendous help to my achieving peace of mind, happiness and joy.
 It was during also these hours I began to think about what I call my "Second Act".
 What could I do to increase the joy in my life?
 What things were impeding my joy and could I decrease or even eliminate these things?
 I also knew I wanted to increase feelings of love and security in my life and started to think and do research on how I might do this.
 I will write further on this in future blog entries.

 My musings regarding my "Second Act" led me to decide I wanted to spend more time growing plants and in pursuing things that nourish me as a person.
 I knew that these things would allow me to thrive.
 Another decision I made was when my treatment was finished I would create a blog as an archive of the ideas and actions that might help me during this new period of my life.